omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/5 Architecture of Computers Workshop.md

 ## Submission

 - Complete the interactive workbook and save your progress.
-- Submit your completed workbook to your teacher by the end of the practical session.
+- Submit your completed workbook to your GitHub repository.